 Health signal 1: Forehead acne

 According to Chinese medicine, the forehead is closely linked to the digestive system, while the area between the eyebrows is linked to the liver.
-Over-indulgence of rich foods and alcohol may cause temporary acne in this area, while frequent breakouts could indicate poor nutritional habits.
-To help get rid of these zits, try to maintain a healthy diet and stay hydrated.
+Over-indulgence of rich foods and alcohol may cause temporary spots in this area, while frequent breakouts could indicate poor nutritional habits.
+To help get rid of these spots, try to maintain a healthy diet and stay hydrated.
 You may also wish to get tested for suspected food intolerances, which can affect both the liver and digestive system.

 Health signal 2: Congested cheeks